 Most lunch boxes are made from canvas or other stable fabrics.
 This means you have your pick of stabilizers to use!

-Since I don’t like residual stabilizer left on the back after finishing up, my favorite two types of stabilizers to use for lunch boxes are tear-away stabilizer (using temporary fabric adhesive spray) and sticky self-adhesive tear-away stabilizer.
-I’m running low on the sticky stabilizer right now so opted for a regular tear-away stabilizer.
+Since I dislike residual stabilizer on the back, my favorite two types of stabilizers to use for lunch boxes are tear-away stabilizer (using temporary fabric adhesive spray) and sticky self-adhesive tear-away stabilizer.
+I’m running low on the sticky stabilizer right now, so I opted for regular tear-away stabilizer.

-If you find that dense designs are sinking into your lunch box surface, you could even try adding an extra layer of water-soluble topping to the top of the lunch box.
-This will give the stitches more support and keep them from sinking into the insulation of the lunch box as much.
+If you find that dense designs are sinking into your lunch box surface, try adding a layer of water-soluble topping to the top of the lunch box.
+This gives the stitches more support and keeps them from burrowing in.

 How to Monogram a Lunch Box